arogachev/arogachev.com/_pages/portfolio/projects/2011-bars-stroy.md

 For me, in turn, that was a good starting experience in layout / programming as well as other related areas of activity.

-## Phase 2 - support in "INSY" company
+## Phase 2 - Support in "INSY" company

 Later I joined the "INSY" company and project was handed to it for support until admission of new employee to the staff on my place.
 In the process of support mainly the questions related with products catalogue were being resolved and